 Main

-Haggis, neeps, and tatties.
-Haggis is a savoury pudding made using sheep’s pluck onion, oatmeal, and spices.
+Haggis, neeps, and tatties are the stars of a Burns Night Menu.
+Haggis is a savoury pudding made using sheep’s pluck, onion, oatmeal, and spices.
 It is served with swede (the neeps) and potatoes (the tatties).
 Customarily, guests have a dram of scotch whisky alongside their haggis.

 Dessert

-Clootie dumpling which is a steamed pudding made with dried fruit and delicious when served with ice cream or custard.
+For the sweet, you’re spoiled for choice.
+Clootie dumpling, which is a steamed pudding made with dried fruit, is delicious when served with ice cream or custard.
 Tipsy Laird is another popular Burns Night pudding.
-It is a trifle that uses whisky rather than sherry and Scottish raspberries.
+It is a Scottish trifle that uses whisky rather than sherry and fresh raspberries from Scotland.
+There’s also Cranachan, which is a dish of oatmeal, cream and raspberries with a hint of whisky.
+It was originally a celebration of harvest but has been adopted as the perfect Burns Night treat.

 Cheeseboard

-A selection of cheeses served dished up with oatcakes.
+Finish things off with a selection of Scottish cheeses served dished up with oatcakes.
+There are plenty to choose from but Caboc, Crowdie, Lanark Blue, and Orkney cheddar are sure to go down well.
 At this point, you can also provide tea and coffee to your guests.
 If you want to elevate your offering, why not try crafting a Spiced Spey Coffee instead?